 In order to keep uncooked pizza from sticking to a peel, it’s usually dusted with flour, cornmeal, or semolina to absorb some of the moisture from the dough and to provide itty bitty ball bearings for the pizza to slide on.
 The choice of dusting product is a personal choice.
 Flour makes sense because that’s in the crust, but it can burn at the high temperatures of a pizza oven.
 Cornmeal and semolina are chunkier and add some flavor and crunch, which many people enjoy.
 For gluten-free pizzas, which can be very sticky, the pizza can be placed on parchment paper on the peel, and the parchment can go right into the oven and then be retrieved after a minute or two of cooking (depending on the oven temperature) once the bottom of the pizza has firmed up enough to slide the parchment out.

 Can you cut pizza on a pizza peel?

 It’s possible to cut and serve a pizza on some peels, but it depends on the peel’s material and also whether the peel will be used again immediately.
 Cutting pizza on a wooden peel can get the peel wet from the toppings, which can then make the peel sticky when it’s time to place another pizza in the oven.
 Those same juices can stain the peel if it hasn’t been treated with oil (similar to how cutting boards are seasoned).
 It’s best to use the peel to transfer pizzas and do the cutting on a cutting board.

 Why Trust The Spruce Eats?

-This article was written by Danette St. Onge, formerly the Italian Food Expert for The Spruce Eats and a features editor at Cook’s Illustrated magazine (part of America’s Test Kitchen).
+This article was originally researched and written by Danette St. Onge, formerly the Italian Food Expert for The Spruce Eats and a features editor at Cook’s Illustrated magazine (part of America’s Test Kitchen).
 An avid kitchen appliance and utensil junkie, she spends hours combing the Internet, comparing options, reading reviews, and testing to find the best tool for every job.